andreas-lundgren-storytel/cloudflare-docs/content/fundamentals/notifications/edit-notifications/edit-pagerduty.md

 4. Click **Disconnect** and select **Confirm**.
 5. Go to your [PagerDuty account](https://www.pagerduty.com/) and make the required changes.
 6. Reconnect [PagerDuty to Cloudflare](/fundamentals/notifications/create-notifications/create-pagerduty/).
+7. Update all **Notofications** where you whish to add back the PagerDuty destination.